 ADULT/SENIOR PROGRAMS AT THE COMMUNITY CENTER

 Registration is now available for the next session of adult programs at the Community Center.
-Returning favorites include Zumba, Silver Strength and Motion, Mindful Meditation, Chinese Brush Painting, Toning, Jazzercise, Chair Yoga, Knit and Crochet, Yoga Fit and Bridge and Canasta.
+Returning favorites include Zumba, Silver Strength and Motion, Meditation, Chinese Brush Painting, Toning, Jazzercise, Chair Yoga, Knit and Crochet, Yoga Fit, No Aches/No Pains - Arthritis Class, Men's Fitness, Learn to Crochet and Bridge and Canasta.

 Registration is by mail or in person at the Stable, 259 N. Maple Avenue, weekdays, 8:30 to 4:30 pm.